bzbytcogni/knotx-forms/README.md

 attribute - it retrieve a `{NAME}` value from `data-knotx-knots="form-{NAME}"`.

 Following data attributes are available in the `<form>` tag with described purpose:
-- `data-knotx-forms-adapter` - this is a name of an Forms Adapter that will be used to handle submitted data.
+- `data-knotx-forms-adapter-name` - this is a name of an Forms Adapter that will be used to handle submitted data.
 It is similar concept as `data-knotx-databridge-{NAME}` in [Data Bridge](https://github.com/Knotx/knotx-data-bridge).
 In the example, Forms Handler registered under name `step1` will handle this form data submission.
 - `data-knotx-forms-on-{SIGNAL}` - name of a [Signal](#Signal) that should be applied.
 In the example